dzackgarza/Notes/Independent Study/Quals/Topics.md

 - strong, weak, and weak* topologies
 - Urysohn’s lemma
 - the Tychonoff theorem
 - the Baire Category theorem and the Stone-Weierstrass theorem.
-The spaces C(X)
+- The spaces C(X)
-- the Riesz representation theorem
+- Riesz representation theorem
 - and the compact subsets of C(X)
 - (Arzela-Ascoli theorem); Hilbert space
 - self-adjoint linear operators and their spectra; Lp spaces (duality